-The Fireflies Toolkit is a fun creative resource for teenagers aged 13 – 17yrs who are transitioning from child to adult health services.
+The Fireflies Toolkit is a fun creative resource for teens aged 13 – 17yrs who are moving from child to adult health services in the process called Transition.

-During a three year artist residency project, in Temple Street University Hospital, Helium Art’s ‘Fireflies’ artists Rachel Tynan and Siobhan Clancy explored how the arts can support the transition from child to adult care for long-term patients.In this process they looked at how creativity can support independence, help develop decision-making and communication skills and improve self-esteem.
-Their experiences with young people at Temple Street Children’s University Hospital led both artists and Helium Arts to develop the Fireflies Toolkit.
+During a three year artist residency project, in Temple Street University Hospital, Helium Art’s ‘Fireflies’ artists Rachel Tynan and Siobhan Clancy explored how the arts can support young people living with long-term health conditions during this transition.
+The artists looked at how creativity can support independence, help with making decisions, support better communication and improve self-esteem.

 Watch our short animated video.